pageboard/pagecut/README.md

 Components
 ----------

-A component is an class that must expose the static properties and instance methods defined below.
+A component is a class that exposes the static properties and instance methods defined below.

+A component must add itself to Coed.components array.
+Options are passed to component instances in the second argument of Coed constructor.

 > a component prototype must have default values for the properties